RightToPrivacy/wipri/README.md

 sudo bash install.sh

+(install.sh will run and install files where they need to be.
+Next, install.sh asks if you would like wipri to run automatically at boot (early to prevent any leaks).
+And you can choose whatever wipri or wipri-list command you would like to run at boot.)

 That's it. wipri is now installed as a command. install.sh gives the additional option of starting itself at boot if you answer 'yes' to the question of installing as a systemd service.
 By default the systemd service will start